geneontology/noctua_app_stack/production/README.md

   - blazegraph.jnl
   - Cloned repositories:
     - noctua-form, noctua-landing-page, noctua-models, go-site and noctua-visual-pathway-editor.
-  - s3 credentials used to push apache logs to s3 buckets
-  - s3 credentials used to download ssl credentials from s3 buckets
+  - s3 credentials used to push apache logs to s3 buckets and to download ssl credentials from s3 bucket
   - qos.conf and robots.txt for apache mitigation
   - github OAUTH client id and secret
   - docker-production-compose and various configuration files from template directory